 Other Possible Causes of Loose Teeth

 For adults, the other threat to your teeth is accidental trauma.
 You know how it goes.
 You take a bad fall, hit your mouth, and start to notice that one or more of your teeth are loose and sore.
 These kinds of things can happen in a car accident, on a sports playing field, or during one of those goofy, freak accident things that happen to all of us at one point or another.
 Short of living in a bubble or constantly wearing a mouth guard there isn’t a lot you can do to prevent this type of loose teeth from occurring.
 Of course if you play some type of contact sport, it is vitally important to wear a mouth guard just in case.
-If your mouth does become damaged in an accident, get to your dentist as soon as possible to treat the injury before it gets any worse.
+If your mouth does become damaged in an accident, get to our Sunnyvale Dental Care clinic as soon as possible to treat the injury before it gets any worse.

 A tooth can also become loose from chronic infection, due to a failed root canal treatment or a cracked root.
 It can also become loose from traumatic injury.
 If a tooth breaks partway down the root, it can become loose and unrepairable.

 When it comes to loose teeth, the most effective treatment is prevention.
 Having your teeth cleaned at Sunnyvale Dental Care office every six months (or as often as every two or three months if you have early periodontal disease), plus conscientious home care, can protect your teeth and gums so you never get to the point where your teeth are loose.